Salary of a teacher

 Other financial benefits

-Teachers in some rural and remote NSW public schools, including high-demand locations, receive additional financial benefits such as relocation subsidies and generous rental subsidies.
+Teachers in high-demand rural and remote NSW public schools receive additional financial benefits such as relocation subsidies and generous rental subsidies.
 Use our benefits calculator to find out which benefits apply for teachers employed at specific schools.

 Salary packaging is also available to eligible NSW public school teachers, allowing them to maximise their disposable income by receiving part of their pre-tax pay in the form of benefits rather than receiving it all in salary.
 Benefits may include motor vehicles, computers, mobile phones and superannuation payments.
 Find out more about salary packaging and other financial benefits.